Glossary

 The International Telecommunication Union (ITU) is an agency of the United Nations responsible for information and communication technologies.
 The agency plays an important role in international spectrum management and coordination.

-The ITU is separated into three main areas of activity organised by Sector.
+The ITU is separated into three main areas of activity organised by sector.
 These are as follows:

 • the Radiocommunication Sector (ITU-R): Global management of radio-frequency spectrum and satellite orbits.